wkumari/draft-wkumari-dnsop-alt-tld/README.md

    "under" the ALT label.
 They SHOULD choose a label that they expect to be unique / descriptive.
-They SHOULD consult the TBD registry to see if anyone has published that they are already using this string, and if so, MUST choose an alternative string.
+They SHOULD consult the TBD registry to see if anyone has published that they are already using this string, and if so, would be wise to choose an alternative string or risk the possibility of collisions with some other application.
 As there is no requirement to register the use of a label in the ALT namespace, uniqueness is not guaranteed.

    Currently deployed projects and protocols that are using pseudo-TLDs